scorpido74/azure-docs.nl-nl/articles/cognitive-services/QnAMaker/Quickstarts/add-question-metadata-portal.md

 |#1|`How large a knowledge base can I create?`<br><br>`What is the max size of a knowledge base?`<br><br>`How many GB of data can a knowledge base hold?` |`The size of the knowledge base depends on the SKU of Azure search you choose when creating the QnA Maker service.
 Read [here](https://docs.microsoft.com/azure/cognitive-services/qnamaker/tutorials/choosing-capacity-qnamaker-deployment) for more details.`|`service=qna_maker`<br>`link_in_answer=true`|
 |#2|`How many knowledge bases can I have for my QnA Maker service?`<br><br>`I selected a Azure Cognitive Search tier that holds 15 knowledge bases, but I can only create 14 - what is going on?`<br><br>`What is the connection between the number of knowledge bases in my QnA Maker service and the Azure Cognitive Search service size?` |`Each knowledge base uses 1 index, and all the knowledge bases share a test index.
 You can have N-1 knowledge bases where N is the number of indexes your Azure Cognitive Search tier supports.`|`service=search`<br>`link_in_answer=false`|

-Zodra metagegevens aan een QnA-set zijn toegevoegd, kan de clienttoepassing:
+Zodra metagegevens aan een QnA-paar zijn toegevoegd, kan de clienttoepassing:

 * Vraag antwoorden aan die alleen overeenkomen met bepaalde metagegevens.
 * Ontvang alle antwoorden, maar na het verwerken van de antwoorden, afhankelijk van de metadata voor elk antwoord.